We offer phone, video, and in-person appointments with our immigration lawyer

 • Family Unity, National Interest, and more

-At Garfinkel Immigration Law, we have experience in not just these areas, but a comprehensive range of immigration law services.
-We use these experiences, as well as the skills we have honed over the years, to create strategic plans for our clients.
-We work to not only solve your immediate need, but do it in such a way that you do not have to worry that an issue will arise years from now.
+At Garfinkel Immigration Law, we have experience in not just these areas, but a comprehensive range of immigration law cases.
+We use these experiences, as well as the skills we have honed over the years, to provide exert advice by the hour.
+We provide the answers you need to the questions you have.

 Ms. Garfinkel completed her undergraduate studies at Lewis and Clark College in Portland, Oregon.
 After studying abroad in France and South Korea, she self-designed her undergraduate degree in international development.
 After working for two years at national organizations advocating for low income families, Ms. Garfinkel went on to earn her Juris Doctor (JD) degree from Northeastern University School of Law in Massachusetts.